 “From an early age, I remember the joy of creating at home and in art class.
 At every opportunity I found ways to create by crushing flower petals to dye fabric, by sewing clothes, crocheting, knitting, and painting.
 Even cooking was an adventure in color.

-Eventually, due to life’s circumstances, my focus moved from artistic creativity to intellectual creativity as I began developing my analytical and reasoning skills for my careers in public policy, criminal justice, and law.
+Eventually, due to life’s circumstances, my focus moved from artistic creativity to intellectual creativity as I began developing my analytical and reasoning skills for my careers in public policy, criminal justice, investigation, and law.

 During graduate academic studies, I studied law and art in Italy, France and Austria and elsewhere in Europe.
 A few of my favorite memories are privately viewing the art in the archives of the Uffizi Museum Gallery in Florence, Italy with Director Antonio Natali, watching the sunset capture the light over the river Seine in Paris, France, and listening to the music of Mozart at a summer outdoor concert in Vienna, Austria.